-- Years 1 to 10 the increase per annum in aggregate rate revenue would be between 3% and 2% (+ growth). - The growth in the annual rate base has been downgraded from 1% to 0.5% per annum. - Moving out of an operating deficit by year 5 of the plan to achieve and maintain a positive accounting result from Ordinary Operating Activities. - Continually improving the City's liquidity position. - Renewing assets when required to maintain capacity of performance and associated levels of services. - Maintaining debt service levels within benchmark levels and having the capacity to borrow when required. - Reserves to be either established or retained where there is a legal or statutory requirement to do so and are mechanisms for accumulating cash for future capital outlays, managing cyclical expenditure and meeting liability provisions. - Interest rates for investment funds will be around 1.0% to 3% over the life of the plan with the dollar return adjusted according to the annual cash available for short-term investment. - Interest rates for new borrowing will be between 2.5% and 5% over the life of the plan and within this range, consideration given to the loan term.
+- Years 1 to 10 the increase per annum in aggregate rate revenue would be between 2.5% and 3.0% (+ growth). - The growth in the annual rate base has been downgraded from 0.6% to 0.4% per annum - Moving out of an operating deficit by year 3 of the plan to achieve and maintain a positive accounting result from Ordinary Operating Activities. - Continually improving the City's liquidity position. - Renewing assets when required to maintain capacity of performance and associated levels of services. - Maintaining debt service levels within benchmark levels and having the capacity to borrow when required. - Reserves to be either established or retained where there is a legal or statutory requirement to do so and are mechanisms for accumulating cash for future capital outlays, managing cyclical expenditure and meeting liability provisions. - Interest rates for investment funds will be around 3.0% to 5.0% over the life of the plan with the dollar return adjusted according to the annual cash available for shortterm investment. - Interest rates for new borrowing will be approximately 5% over the life of the plan and within this range, consideration given to the loan term.